dpa-newslab/livebridge/docs/source/quickstart.rst

 * **LB_DYNAMO_ENDPOINT**  - Endpoint url for DynamoDB.
 Can be empty, except when using a local DynamoDB.
 * **LB_DYNAMO_TABLE** - Tablename, defaults to **livebridge_posts**.
 The DynamoDB table will be automatically created, if it not exists. *Sufficient* `AWS IAM`_ *rights are required.*
 * **LB_SQS_S3_QUEUE** - SQS-QueueUrl for listening for control file changes on S3.

-:ref:`The specific bridges will be specified in an extra .yaml control file! <control>`

 Testing